FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 a customer to scale their application dynamically according to their current demand.

 {{ quiz("What component of the software stack runs on Ring 3 in virtual mode?", [
-    answer("The application", true),
+    answer("The application"),
-    answer("The kernel", false),
+    answer("The kernel"),
-    answer("The hypervisor", false),
+    answer("The hypervisor"),
-    answer("The management engine", false),
+    answer("The management engine"),
 ]) }}

 {{ quiz("What component of the software stack runs on Ring 0 in virtual mode?", [
-    answer("The application", false),
+    answer("The application"),
-    answer("The kernel", true),
+    answer("The kernel"),
-    answer("The hypervisor", false),
+    answer("The hypervisor"),
-    answer("The management engine", false),
+    answer("The management engine"),
 ]) }}

 {{ quiz("What component of the software stack runs on Ring -1 in virtual mode?", [
-    answer("The application", false),
+    answer("The application"),
-    answer("The kernel", false),
+    answer("The kernel"),
-    answer("The hypervisor", true),
+    answer("The hypervisor"),
-    answer("The management engine", false),
+    answer("The management engine"),
 ]) }}

 {{ quiz("What component of the software stack runs on Ring -2 in virtual mode?", [
-    answer("The application", false),
+    answer("The application"),
-    answer("The kernel", false),
+    answer("The kernel"),
-    answer("The hypervisor", false),
+    answer("The hypervisor"),
-    answer("The management engine", true),
+    answer("The management engine"),
 ]) }}

 {{ quiz("What does virtualization mean?", [
-    answer("Every instruction by a virtual machine is captured by the kernel and translated.", false), answer("Critical instructions like memory operations are captured or translated by the kernel.", false), answer("Critical instructions like memory operations are captured or translated by the CPU and the hypervisor.", true), ]) }}
+    answer("Every instruction by a virtual machine is captured by the kernel and translated."), answer("Critical instructions like memory operations are captured or translated by the kernel."), answer("Critical instructions like memory operations are captured or translated by the CPU and the hypervisor."), ]) }}

 ## Typical instance types